-Table~\ref{tab:site} shows that the number of patients in each site is not balanced.
-We performed experiments with balanced sampling according to the inverse ratio of the number of patients from each site.
-The balanced sampling could make each site equally be sampled for training.
-The results of balanced sampling, as well as our non-balances sampling, are shown in Table~\ref{tab:balanced}.
-Regarding the p-values for different evaluation metrics in the Wilcoxon tests, there are also no statistically significant differences between with and without balanced sampling.
-This may be due to the gradient reversal layer for backpropagation: when the model initially has a bias towards a special site, the gradient reversal layer overcomes this bias and makes all sites indistinguishable.
+In light of Table~\ref{tab:site}, the number of patients from each site is not balanced.
+We perform experiments with balanced sampling according to the inverse ratio of the number of patients from each site.
+The balanced sampling could make each site equally sampled for training.
+Table~\ref{tab:balanced} shows the results of balanced sampling and our non-balanced sampling.
+Regarding the p-values for different evaluation metrics in the Wilcoxon tests, there are no statistically significant differences between with and without balanced sampling.
+This may be due to the gradient reversal layer for backward propagation: when the model initially has a bias towards a special site, the gradient reversal layer overcomes this bias and makes all sites indistinguishable.